lit/lit.dev/packages/lit-dev-content/site/docs/ssr/server-api.md

 Note: Loading the DOM shim globally introduces `window` into the global space which some libraries might look for in determining whether the code is running in a browser environment.
 If this becomes an issue, consider using SSR with [VM Module](#vm-module) instead.

 ## VM Module
-We also provide a way to load application code into, and render from, a separate VM context with its own global object.
+Lit also provide a way to load application code into, and render from, a separate VM context with its own global object.

 ```js
 // render-template.js